iotaledger/identity.rs/bindings/wasm/docs/api-reference.md

 <a name="CoreDocument+purgeMethod"></a>

 ### coreDocument.purgeMethod(storage, id) ⇒ <code>Promise.&lt;void&gt;</code>
-Remove the method identified by the given fragment from the document and delete the corresponding key material in the given `storage`.
+Remove the method identified by the `fragment` from the document and delete the corresponding key material in the `storage`.

 **Kind**: instance method of [<code>CoreDocument</code>](#CoreDocument)